OctopusDeploy/docs/docs/deployment-process/issue-tracking/azure-devops.md

     For example, a prefix of `Release note:` can be used to identify a customer friendly work item title vs a technical feature or bug fix title.

 When configured, this integration will retrieve Azure DevOps work item details and add details to your releases and deployments.

-## Troubleshooting

-This section outlines common issues and how to resolve them.

-### Error message: "Unable to obtain some work item data."

-The rest of the message will have more information about what went wrong, but this typically indicates a failure to do one of the following:

-* Contact Azure DevOps over the network.
-* Authenticate using the specified Personal Access Token to read scopes **Build** and **Work items**.
-* Retrieve build and work item data, and work item comments.
-* Interpret the data.

-If you can't resolve the problem and want to create a release, some options are:

-* Disable the Azure DevOps Issue Tracker extension under **{{Configuration,Settings,Azure DevOps Issue Tracker}}**.
+If you ever need to disable the Azure DevOps Issue Tracker extension you can do so under **{{Configuration,Settings,Azure DevOps Issue Tracker}}**.
-* Push packages without metadata, for example by disabling the build task **Push Package Metadata to Octopus**.

 ## Next